radu1/linucb-sqlite/README.md

 ## Implementing Linear Bandits in Off-the-Shelf SQLite

-#### To install SQLite with support for built-in mathematical SQL functions
+#### To install Python with NumPy, and SQLite with support for built-in mathematical SQL functions

 ```
 ./install.sh
 ```

-#### To run experiments where we vary N and K
+#### To reproduce the entire experimental workflow producing all plots from the paper

 ```
-./experiment-varyN-varyK.sh
+./script.sh
 ```

+The aforementioned scripts have been successfully tested on `Ubuntu 20.04.3`.